Vipul-Wakodikar/Netflix-clone/README.md

 Instructions:

-most of the links in the Navigation bar will direct to a content within index.html red button used in this project are not made responsive some links are taken directly from netflix website Images used in  creation of this website may subject to copyright hence it's usage without license for commercial use is prohibited
+most of the links in the Navigation bar will direct to a content within index.html on the home screen please enter your email address and click on sign in it will direct to sign in page create an account to proceed further. red button used in this project are not made responsive some links are taken directly from netflix website Images used in  creation of this website may subject to copyright hence it's usage without license for commercial use is prohibited